OISF/suricata/doc/userguide/rules/intro.rst

 you would typically write ``any -> 80``, since that would mean any packet from any source port to your HTTP application (running on port 80) is matched.

-In setting ports you can make use of special operators as well, like described above.
-Signs like:
+In setting ports you can make use of special operators as well.
+Operators such as:

 ==============  ==================
 Operator        Description